 Winter Bug Out Bag And Get Home Bag

 Bugging out in winter, and especially during a storm, is a bit different from bugging out during the warmer months of the year.

 Ideally, you don’t have to touch your bug out bag or get home bag unless you actually need to use them.
 If that’s the case, then your bug out and get home bags need to be ready to deal with a wide range of climate-appropriate gear for both summer and winter.

 If your bags just aren’t big enough to accommodate winter and summer gear at the same time, you can make a second bug out bag and get home bag just for the colder months of the year.
 However, many of us are limited by both space and financial constraints, so two sets of these two bags just isn’t a possibility for every prepper.

 - Neck gaiter.
-A neck gaiter, or a Buff, is a great way to help trap in heat around your neck and face.
+A neck gaiter, or a buff, is a great way to help trap heat around your neck and face.
 They are lightweight and highly compact, so there’s no reason not to have one in your bag.

 - Chapstick and sunscreen.
 You can certainly get sunburnt in the winter, which will lead to dehydration and increase your risk for hypothermia.
 So, sunscreen is key.
 Plus, your skin and lips will quickly dry out in the cold, so chapstick is essential for spending extended periods of time outdoors in the winter.

 - Hand warmers.
 Although these won’t provide lasting heat, they can briefly warm up your hands so you can light a stove or do other important survival tasks.

 - Bothy bag.
 A bothy bag is basically a compact, lightweight emergency shelter that can provide protection from the wind and snow if you get trapped outside.
 Both bags don’t have poles, so they require no set-up.
 They effectively create a little microclimate that you can use to escape from the cold in an emergency.